duckdb/duckdb-web/docs/sql/functions/nested.md

 title: Nested Functions
 ---

 This section describes functions and operators for examining and manipulating nested values.
-There are three nested data types: lists, structs, and maps.
+There are five nested data types: `ARRAY`, `LIST`, `MAP`, `STRUCT`, and `UNION`.

 ## List Functions